KarlPiper/apple-wasd-keyboards/README.md

-# Apple WASD Keyboards—Custom Layout
+# WASD Keyboards—Custom Apple Layout

 ![Completed keyboard template](https://raw.githubusercontent.com/KarlPiper/apple-wasd-keyboards/master/Preview.png)
 ![Completed keyboard photo](https://raw.githubusercontent.com/KarlPiper/apple-wasd-keyboards/master/Final%20Product%204.png)

 ## About
+* Template used
+  * wasd-ai-104-8.28.2015.ai (104/87-Key US ANSI Layout)
+  * Legends for the full-size 104 board are filled in.

-* Print quality
+* Board pictured
+  * WASD V2 87-Key Custom Mechanical Keyboard

+## Review & Thoughts
+  * 2 year update: Sadly, the UV coating has started to age, there is yellowing on the most used keys, and coating has worn off on certain key edges.
+My desk is not in front of a window, and my hands are always clean.
+I probably wouldn't order a full white set again, unless there's a gentle way to restore them.
+There is no print wear or excessive shine, so that's nice.
+  * No kerning issues on keys printed with words.
+(I used some custom kerning, so, success!)
   * No line-width related issues whatsoever.
-If anything the look is a bit bold compared to my MacBook and old Apple keyboards.
-Printing in a dark grey rather than black might offset this.
+It's slightly bold compared to my macbook and old apple keyboards, printing in dark grey could offset this, as thinner lines might be risky.
-  * I chose to have the funciton key row printing in white, on black keys, the printing here looks perfect as well.
-Possibly even sharper and less bold; closer to the intended look.
+  * The function row is printed in reverse, and looks just as good; possibly even sharper and less bold, but that might be an optical illusion.
-  * A couple keys are ever so sligntly off-center or have slightly heavy printing.
-The keys, of course, are curved, so it's forgiven.
   * I suggest using a more open command symbol (⌘) than mine.
 The counters are slightly muddy.

-  * No kerning issues on keys printed with words. (template does use some custom kerning, success!)
-* Board pictured
-  * WASD V2 87-Key Custom Mechanical Keyboard
-  * DIP switch arrangement: 1 enabled, 2-5 disabled, 6 enabled.
-* Template used
-  * wasd-ai-104-8.28.2015.ai (104/87-Key US ANSI Layout)
-  * Legends for the full-size 104 key board were filled in.
+## Design

-## Character Styles
+### Character Styles
 * Normal—sets SF Compact Text Light, inherited by other styles
 * Modifiers—keys with full words printed out (except media keys)
 * Functions—F keys